General Terms and Conditions of Purchase

 – the Order and its appendices accepted under the conditions specified in Article 2,

-– the technical documents, plans and terms of reference etc. drawn up by the Purchaser,
+– the technical documents, plans and terms of reference etc. provided by the Purchaser,

 – the rules incorporated by reference, in particular in the specifications.